 The story of Cinderella first appears in a Chinese book written between 850 and 860 A.D.
 The course aims at familiarizing the student with the basic aspects of speaking ability of Mandarin, the language of Mainland China.
 The course aims at training students in practical skills and nurturing them to interact with a Chinese person.

-Drills Dialogue practice Observe picture and answer the question.
 About china part -I Lesson 1,2.

-Pronunciation and intonation Character Writing and stroke order.
+Pronunciation and intonation

+Character Writing and stroke order.

 Ask someone what he/she usually does on weekends?
 Visiting people, Party, Meeting, After work....etc.